Get E-Book

 socket.send('ping');

-After connect(), socket.send() uses the associated remote endpoint, so the target arguments are omitted. socket.remoteAddress() returns that associated endpoint.
+After connect(), socket.send() uses the stored remote endpoint, so you omit the target arguments. socket.remoteAddress() returns that associated endpoint.

 socket.on('connect', () => {